sap-tutorials/eda/tutorials/setup-s4hc-aem/setup-s4hc-aem.md

 To test the connectivity, you can send a test event from SAP S/4HANA Cloud to AEM.
 For this, you will leverage the functionality available in the **Enterprise Event Enablement - Event Monitor** app.

 1. In SAP S/4HANA Cloud, go to the **Enterprise Event Enablement - Event Monitor** app.
-2. In the app, select the channel you specified in the steps above, for example `AEM-USEAST-BROKER` and click on the **Produce Test Event** button.
+2. In the app, select the channel you specified in the steps above, for example `AEM-USEAST-BROKER` and choose the **Produce Test Event** button.

     ![Produce Test Event](assets/test-event-produce.png)